Weltool W4 PRO

 Weltool W4 PRO5502,808,00033513665

-And below is an interactive throw comparison graph (candela), between all single-cell LEP flashlights with a head larger than 45mm.
-Hover your mouse over the interactive graph below to see the details of each specific light. (tip: hold your mobile phone horizontally to see the full graph)
+And below is an interactive throw comparison graph (candela), between the best single-cell LEP flashlights with large heads.
+Hover your mouse over the interactive graph below to see the details of each specific light.

 Beamshots

-For the following beamshots I used a Canon EOS 5D Mk2 and a 100mm lens. manual settings: ISO1600, .5sec , F4, 5000K
+For the following beamshots, I used a Canon EOS 5D Mk2 and a 100mm lens. manual settings: ISO1600, .5sec , F4, 5000K

 The tower is about 450 meters / 492 yards away.